kernkonzept/nvme-driver/doc/nvme_drv_readme.md

 * `--ds-max <max>`

-  This option sets the upper limit of the number of dataspaces the client is able to register with the NVMe driver for virtio DMA.
+  This option sets the upper limit of the number of dataspaces the client is able to register with the NVMe server for virtio DMA.

 * `--readonly`